gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Generate `ivy.xml` without publishing

-The 'ivy-publish' plugin introduces a new GenerateIvyDescriptor task, which permits the generation of the `ivy.xml` metadata file without also publishing your module to an Ivy repository.
-The task name for the default Ivy publication is 'generateIvyModuleDescriptor'.
+The '`ivy-publish`' plugin introduces a new `GenerateIvyDescriptor` task generates the Ivy metadata file (a.k.a. `ivy.xml`) for publication.
+The task name for the default Ivy publication is '`generateIvyModuleDescriptor`'.

+This function used to be performed internally by the `PublishToIvyRepository` task.
+By having this function be performed by a separate task you can generate the `ivy.xml` metadata file without having to publish your module to an Ivy repository, which makes it easier to test/check the descriptor.

-The `GenerateIvyDescriptor` task also allows the location of the generated Ivy descriptor file to changed from its default location at `build/publications/ivy/ivy.xml`.
+The `GenerateIvyDescriptor` task also allows the location of the generated Ivy descriptor file to changed from its default location at ‘`build/publications/ivy/ivy.xml`’.
 This is done by setting the `destination` property of the task:

     apply plugin: 'ivy-publish'